 - Provider expectations that there will be an ongoing process

 Embedded in these practices are Eurocentric assumptions about how mental health care is provided.
 This includes having help be planned in advance rather than in the moment, that it cannot begin without an interview about a range of topics that may or may not be relevant to the person but may be important to the provider creating a diagnosis, that the meeting length and structure fits all people, that it is a formal treatment interaction, and that the person will want to keep returning.
-In other communities and cultures around the world, mental health care (if that is even a thing) is not always provided in this way.
+In other communities and cultures around the world, mental health care is not always conceptualized or provided in this way.

 Most university counseling centers (or their ancestors) were established in the mid/late-1900s.
 Alongside that development, three other areas of research and practice were emerging and growing in importance toward the end of the century: common factors research, multicultural psychology, and urgent care medical centers.
 These areas are the philosophical cornerstones for the Flexible Care Model.

 - Common Factors: The common factors literature has been the answer to why so many schools of psychotherapy are equally effective.
 Frank (1974, 1993) highlights this especially well showing how psychotherapy fits into a larger context of global healing traditions.
-Essentially, that all psychotherapies shares a healing relationship, a healing setting, and a shared rationale or myth of illness and treatment.
-Common factors also show how psychotherapy can adapt to new environments, populations, cultures, and times.
+Essentially, that psychotherapies share a healing relationship, a healing setting, and a shared rationale or myth of illness and treatment.
+Common factors research provides a theoretical foundation for adapting psychotherapy to new environments, populations, cultures, times, and formats.

 - Multicultural Psychology: The premise of this field is the recognition that experience with, and beliefs about mental health and treatment are culturally determined.
+Transcultural Psychiatry is a closely affiliated field that has a journal with great qualitative reports.
 Almost all counseling centers strive for cultural-competence among providers, but there’s less attention paid to the system itself.
 Broadly, counseling centers need to honor this by creating opportunities for people with a range of beliefs about mental health and treatment to access care, creating a culturally-competent system.
 An example from Brinson & Kottler (1995):

 - Urgent Care Medicine: In the 1980s, several entrepreneurial physicians looked to create a more responsive and efficient way of providing care.
 Although it took awhile to catch on, urgent care centers have exploded in popularity in the United States.
 They provide on-demand care (walk in or scheduled the same day) for a wide range of concerns, a focus on providing immediate treatment, and opportunities to return as-needed.
 These practices also mirror what many students are asking for in their campus counseling center.

-It makes sense that university counseling center systems were not influenced by these areas because the fields themselves were in their infancy when the centers were founded.
-Instead, counseling centers used primary care medical offices, private practice clinicians, and military career assistance systems as models.
-If counseling centers were just coming into existence now, there would have been more opportunity to have these ideas as part of the foundation, and they would likely quite different.
+It makes sense that university counseling center systems were not initially influenced by these areas because the fields themselves were in their infancy when the centers were founded.
+Instead, counseling centers used primary care medical centers, private practice clinician offices, and military career assistance systems as models.
+If counseling centers were just coming into existence now, they would likely look quite different.

 The Flexible Care Model